ristosstudio/simple-shopping-cart/README.md

 simple-shopping-cart
 ====================

-A live shopping cart with the help of angular.js
+A live shopping cart with the magic of Angular.js

+Check out the Demo:

 This is a simple live shopping cart use the magic of Angular.js.